-Mr. Finn was appointed Senior Vice-President, Chief Legal Officer and Corporate Secretary in December 2000 and CN's Executive Vice-President Corporate Services and Chief Legal Officer in December 2008.
+Mr. Finn was appointed Senior Vice-President, Chief Legal Officer and Corporate Secretary in December 2000 and CN's Executive Vice-President Corporate Services and Chief Legal Officer ("CLO") in December 2008.
 He is responsible for a wide array of legal, government, regulatory, public affairs, risk mitigation and security matters.
 As Corporate Secretary, he is also responsible for CN's Corporate Governance practices.

 Mr. Finn led CN's tax function and was appointed CN's Vice-President, Treasurer and Principal Tax Counsel in January 2000.
 Before joining the Company, he was the Managing Tax Partner for an important Montreal law firm.

-Mr. Finn graduated from the faculty of law of the University of Montreal, after which he was admitted to the Quebec Bar, and is a member of the Canadian and American Bar Associations.
-Mr. Finn has completed the Directors Education Program given by the Institute of Corporate Directors and the Rotman School of Management, as well as the Excellence in the Boardroom Program at the Rotman School of Management, Executive Programs, University of Toronto.
+Mr. Finn graduated from the Faculty of Law of the University of Montreal, after which he was admitted to the Quebec Bar, and is a member of the Canadian and American Bar Associations.
+Mr. Finn has completed the Directors Education Program offered by the Institute of Corporate Directors and the Rotman School of Management, as well as the Excellence in the Boardroom Program at the Rotman School of Management, Executive Programs, University of Toronto.

-In 2011, Mr. Finn's base salary was increased from US\$490,000 to US\$500,000 (C\$494,550), in line with expected market increases and recognizing the CLO's growth in his continuing role and adequate positioning against market.
-Under the Annual Incentive Bonus Plan, his 2011 target bonus was equivalent to 70% of base salary.
-In addition, the Committee approved a 2011 grant of 18,340 RSUs and 36,680 stock options, in accordance with the terms of the RSU Plan and the Management Long-Term Incentive Plan respectively.
+In 2012, Mr. Finn's base salary was increased from US\$500,000 to US\$513,000 (C\$512,795), to recognize the CLO's growth in his continuing role and to maintain his competitive position against market.
+Under the AIBP, his 2012 target bonus was equivalent to 70% of base salary.
+In addition, the Committee approved a 2012 grant of 17,270 RSUs and 34,540 stock options, in accordance with the terms of the RSU Plan and the Management Long-Term Incentive Plan respectively.

-Mr. Finn's performance in 2011 was assessed by the CEO against individual performance objectives related to smart stakeholder engagement, enterprise risk management, leadership development, corporate governance and Board transition.
+Mr. Finn's performance in 2012 was assessed by the CEO against individual performance objectives related to implementing the smart stakeholder engagement strategy, leading key strategic initiatives associated with Corporate Services, establishing an infrastructure and process for enhancing succession and leadership development activities, ensuring successful corporate governance and being a trusted advisor to the CEO, the executive team and the Board.
 Mr. Finn was assessed as having met his overall individual performance objectives.
-Based on the Company's financial performance, as well as on his individual assessment, Mr. Finn received a 2011 annual bonus in the amount of US\$595,000 (C\$605,115).
+Based on the Company's financial performance, as well as on his individual assessment, Mr. Finn received a 2012 annual bonus in the amount of US\$637,403 (C\$634,152).